joe-arriaga/joe-arriaga.github.io/about_me.md

   </li> <!--- ol 3 -->
 </ol>

-As time goes by I realize more and more that these lessons are helpful beyond just the weather.
+As time goes by I appreciate more and more that these lessons are helpful beyond just the weather.

 ### Career